MatteoCalvanico/Mako/README.md

 - Open project with *Visual Studio 2022*
 - Install packages by opening the context menu by right-clicking on *package.json* in *Mako.Web*
 - Update bundles using the *Bundle & Minifier 2022* extension by right-clicking on *Mako.Web*
+- Re-compile all files using *Web Compiler 2022* by right-clicking on *Mako.Web*

 ## Project's Mockup
 Check out Mako's Mockups in Figma: